wp-plugins/better-wp-security/readme.txt

 * Replace database override of awaymode with wp-config constant
 * Filecheck override is now done through wp-config constant
 * Added option to generate new secret key in hide backend
-* Added Slovak translation by Erich Szabó
+* Added Slovak translation by Erich SzabÃ³
 * Possible Google Maps fix for Apache
 * Improved time handling for away mode, lockouts, logs, and more
-* Added Tagalog translation by Hanne of ​<a href="http://pointen.dk/">http://pointen.dk/</a>
+* Added Tagalog translation by Hanne of â€‹<a href="http://pointen.dk/">http://pointen.dk/</a>
 * Various table updates from Michael Conover (<a href="twitter.com/sidtheduck">@sidtheduck</a>) at <a href="http://sidtheduck.com">sidtheduck.com</a>.
 * Load plugin as global to reduce multiple executions
 * Fixed rewrite rules for banned hosts